nachomirsol/Skylab-Coders-Bootcamp-2018/curso/topics/js/high-order-functions/readme.md

 ## map

 map creates a new array with the results of the function call over each element of the array.
-The map function acts over each element of the array
+The map function acts over each element of the array.
+With map function we modify each element of the array in the same way.

 ```javascript
 var numbers = [2,3,4,5,6];